Pasamv/GVSU-CIS641-Jay-and-Aman/README.md

 # Cooking Recipes Blog - Jay and Aman

-The Cooking Recipes Blog fosters a strong community of cooking enthusiasts.
+This Cooking Recipes Blog fosters a strong community of cooking enthusiasts.
 This platform allows users to connect, share, and learn from each other through posting, liking, and sharing recipes, promoting engagement and interaction.

 ## Team Members and Roles